ML Programs

 For ML programs, Core ML Tools version 5.0b3 and newer produces a model with float 16 precision by default (previous beta versions produced float 32 by default).
 You can override the default precision by using the compute_precision parameter of coremltools.convert().

-Save ML Programs as Model Packages
+Save ML Programs as Model Packages#

-Use the save() method to save a file with the .mlpackage extension, as shown in the following example:
+To save an ML program, use the save() method to save a file with the .mlpackage extension, as shown in the following example:

 model.save("my_model.mlpackage")

-Requires Xcode 13 and Newer
+Requires Xcode 13 or Newer

-Find the Model Type in a Model Package
+Find the Model Type in a Model Package#

 If you need to determine whether an mlpackage file contains a neural network or an ML program, you can open it in Xcode 13, and look at the model type.